I feel helpless

-Despite distance, I can make myself close to my dying beloved
+Despite distance, I can be close to my dying beloved

-Prayer enables me to unite with all people, whether living or deceased.
+Prayer enables me to unite with people, the living and the dead.
 Thus through prayer and love I can also unite with people who are about to pass away.

-Indeed we believe that the love we have for one another and which unites us, comes from God, and that this relation remains alive, despite distance, grief, and even beyond death.
+Indeed we believe that the love we have for one another and uniting us, comes from God, and that this relation remains alive, despite distance, grief, and even beyond death.

-Alike her, I too can pray God to let me be get close – in spirit – to a familiar (or a stranger) who is dying: “Lord, help me unite with him (her) in my presently difficult situation; I petition on his (her) behalf, to comfort him (her) bring him (her) consolation, and peace; and to receive him (her) in your Kingdom.”
+Alike St Faustina, I too can pray to God to spiritually reach a familiar (or a stranger) who is on the verge of dying: “Lord, help me unite with him (her) in my presently difficult situation; I petition on his (her) behalf, seeking to help bring him (her) comfort, consolation, and peace; pray receive him (her) in your Kingdom.”

-Furthermore, we believe that, through the communion of saints, the Blessed Virgin Mary, our Mother, the angels, and all the saints are together with us beside our beloved one who is about to meet with Love Itself.
+Moreover, through praying in the communion of saints, we believe that the Blessed Virgin Mary, our Mother, the angels, and all the saints come to us at our beloved’s bedside as he (she) is about to meet with Love Itself.

 Love is stronger than death.